T809DATA/T809DATA_2024/03_linear_regression/README.md

 # Linear Models for Regression

-So far we have tried to *classify* flowers from the Iris dataset.
+In Assignment 2 we tried to *classify* two overlapping distributions we had assigned *classes*, if you continued with the Independent section of [Assignment 2](02_classification/README.md#independent-section-optional) you have also tried to *classify* flowers from the Iris dataset.
 Classification tasks assume that we have a set of *features* and a set of *class labels* that we would like our models to learn to predict.

 Regression tasks don't assume categorical labels.
 In regression tasks we again have some set of *features* but the value we want to predict isn't a label anymore but some value from a continuous domain.
-Therefore the the output domain of the model is continuous.
+Therefor the output domain of the model is continuous.

 You can for example imagine the quadratic equation